Skip to main content

 Deploy Aiven for PostgreSQL®

-Create an Aiven for PostgreSQL service using the Custom Resource provided by the operator:
+This example creates an Aiven for PostgreSQL service using the operator's custom resource:

-1. Create a file named pg-sample.yaml with the content below, substituting the <your-project-name> with your Aiven project name:
+1. Create a file named pg-sample.yaml and add the following:

 apiVersion: aiven.io/v1alpha1